llaxna/projects/ML/Logistic Regression/README.md

 - The learned coefficients from the logistic regression model are printed to understand how the model separates different classes.

 ## Conclusion
-This project demonstrates the implementation of a **One vs. All logistic regression classifier**, both manually and using sklearn.
+This project demonstrates the implementation of a **One vs. All logistic regression classifier**, both manually and using `sklearn`.
 By comparing both approaches, we gain insight into how logistic regression functions internally while also appreciating the efficiency of using machine learning libraries.